Streamdown Tailwind @source in monorepos

 Lesson learned

-With Streamdown + Tailwind in monorepos, path correctness matters more than it seems.
-Use a CSS-relative @source path to hoisted node_modules, then debug dark-mode-specific issues separately.
+With Streamdown + Tailwind in monorepos, path correctness matters more than the word "monorepo".
+Use a CSS-relative @source path to the node_modules directory that actually exposes Streamdown, then debug dark-mode-specific issues separately.